 Go Out Mobile App Enters the New Year with a Bang

-San Diego, CA: The new app Go Out was created by two local San Diegans and assists locals and tourists alike to find local events and specials seamlessly on their smartphones. , which is iPhone and Android compatible, recently helped thousands of users throughout San Diego County, as well as other cities, find events and parties to help ring in the 2016 New Year.
-The Go Out user base is growing at over 2000% on a weekly basis and the total time spent on the app has gone up over 4000% in the last week.
-The app has been opened over times since New Years Eve.
+San Diego, CA: The new app Go Out was created by two local San Diegans and assists locals and tourists alike to find local events and specials seamlessly on their smartphones.
+Go Out, which is iPhone and Android compatible, recently helped thousands of users throughout San Diego County, as well as other cities, find events and parties to help ring in the 2016 New Year.
+The Go Out user base is growing at over 2,000% on a weekly basis, and the total time spent on the app has gone up over 4,000% in the last week.
+The app has been opened over 50,000 times since New Years Eve.

 “We want to help our users with spontaneity, meeting new people, and most importantly, having fun.
 We don’t want people to be sitting at home wondering or missing out on what may be going on around them.”